puqq/spoti.py/README.md

 # spoti.py
-recommends music/generates playlists for you using spotify api
+recommends music/generates playlists for you based on your current emotions using spotify api